HIV testing in regional NSW

 Once you’ve found a site near you, make note of the opening hours as sometimes certain clinics will run only on certain days of the week.
 If you are ever unsure, it can work to your benefit to call ahead and ask.

 When you call, most places will allow you to book an appointment.
-This will help make sure if, for example, you are driving a distance, you won’t be subject to waiting for the next free time slot, which could very well be hours away.
+This will help make sure that if, for example, you are driving a distance, you won’t be subject to waiting for the next free time slot, which could very well be hours away.

 If you think you may feel more comfortable speaking with a male or a female doctor, then there’s nothing wrong with asking for one or the other.
-We’re all different and it’s natural that we will feel more open to some than others.
-Further, if English is your second language and would prefer to speak in your native tongue, check with the reception staff if there’s a doctor who speaks the same language.
+We’re all different; naturally, we will feel more open to some rather than others.
+While some smaller rural clinics may not be able to provide your preference, it can’t hurt to ask.

 Waiting room worries